 I am interested in presenting an exhibition that fantasizes about looking from outside of time.
-That confronts us with history as a connection of nodes of limited and arbitrary dimensions that could be stretched, cut, and reconfigured into interchangeable fragments.
+That confronts us with history as a connection of nodes of limited and arbitrary dimensions that could be stretched. cut, and reconfigured into interchangeable fragments.
 A history inscribed in a circle of a hundred years in diameter.
-I want to generate new fugues, diagonal histories, and spatiotemporal holes.
-The edge of this territory or historical area of experimentation is the year in which the space on Avenida de Mavo is cleared to start building the Barolo Palace.
+I want to generate new fugues, diagonal stories, and spatiotemporal holes.
+The edge of this territory or historical area of experimentation is the year in which the space on Avenida de Mayo is cleared to start building the Barolo Palace.
 I called it Chronotope-Barolo.
-At that precise moment, Marcel Duchamp arrived in Buenos Aires (1918, one year after the public presentation of the urinal at the Salon des Indépendants).
+At that precise moment, Marcel Duchamp arrived in Buenos Aires (1918, one year after the attempt of showing the urinal at the Society of Independent Artists show).
 On the other hand, the limits of the physical territory of speculation begin with the 400-meter radius of the palace, where Duchamp set up his studio (Sarmiento 1507) and his home (Alsina 1743) and extend along the postal bridge between Buenos Aires and Paris.
-We could sav it's chance ("except that there is no chance; what we call chance is our ignorance of the complex machinery of causality").
+We could say it's chance ("except that there is no chance; what we call chance is our ignorance of the complex machinery of causality").

 The circumstances surrounding the project also become indisputable material of the exhibition.
 It is a situation-specific work.
-I cannot travel to Buenos Aires because I have been living in Paris for almost two years without permission.
+I cannot travel to Buenos Aires because administrative delays for my residence permit.
 (1) The project is a speculative drift between my being "trapped in Paris" and M. Duchamp's "being trapped in Buenos Aires" in 1918/1919.
 It's a sort of spatio-temporal circle.

 The works had to be able to be sent in suitcases (curiously, Duchamp also played with this idea of boite-en-valise, in completely different circumstances).
-(2) The pieces are light and foldable because of practical, extra-aesthetic conditioning.
+(2) The pieces are light and foldable because of practical, extra-aesthetic conditions.
 The sheets of paper are an architecture.
 Not only because of their limits but also because their folds, born from functional requirements, guide the movement of the gaze of the one who draws and the one who observes.